Demystifying AWS IAM Policies: Unraveling De Morgan’s Laws and S3 Buckets Policy¶

 }

-This Bucket policy will deny all access unless it is from the named
+This Bucket policy will deny all access unless it is from the named VPC - If the

-not from a VPC allow it.
+VPC allow it.

 Lets break it down: